Raymond Koh

 Raymond Koh Keng Joo (Chinese: 许景裕) (born 2 November 1954, Johor Bahru) is a Christian pastor from Malaysia who was abducted by the Royal Malaysia Police on 13 February 2017.
-As of November 2025, Koh is still missing, presumed dead.
+In early November 2025, the Malaysian High Court found the Royal Malaysia Police, and by extension the Malaysian government liable for Koh's forced disappearance in 2017.

 Background

-Raymond Koh was a Malaysian Christian pastor in Malaysia who ran a non-governmental organization focusing on people living with HIV/AIDs, recovering addicts, single mothers and children.
-Local Islamic authorities once investigated his organization over allegations that the group was working to convert Muslims to Christianity through its various social and charitable endeavors.
+Raymond Koh was a Malaysian Christian pastor in Malaysia who ran a non-governmental organization ('Komuniti Harapan') focusing on people living with HIV/AIDs, recovering addicts, single mothers and children.
+In 2011, Selangor State Islamic authorities investigated his organization over allegations that the group was working to convert Muslims to Christianity through its various social and charitable endeavors.
+Following the investigations Koh received a death threat.
 Proselytisation to Muslims is illegal in several Malaysian states.
 Koh is married to Susanna Liew.

 Kidnapping

 On 13 February 2017, Koh was abducted by a group of men in Petaling Jaya while on his way to a friend's house.
 It was captured on CCTV that at least 15 men in three black SUVs were part of the abduction.
-The Human Rights Commission of Malaysia concluded that these men were working for the Special Branch of the Royal Malaysia Police.
+The Human Rights Commission of Malaysia concluded that these men were working for the Special Branch of the Royal Malaysian Police.